Ophthalmology ST1 (OST) Application Guide

 Top Tips For Portfolio

-• Format your portfolio according to the Evidence Folder.
+Format your portfolio according to the Evidence Folder.
 You can score 3 points just for the layout and organisation of your portfolio!
 (For context, the mark awarded is equivalent to passing the FRCOphth Part 1 examination.)
-Include a clear contents page for each domain of the portfolio and try to follow the sequence of items in the evidence folder as this will help the examiner navigate and award you the correct marks.
-If you are including a letter as evidence, try to include the exact wording on the portfolio in the letter to minimise any ambiguity during scoring.
+Include a clear contents page for each domain of the portfolio, and try to follow the sequence of items in the evidence folder, as this will help the examiner navigate and award you the correct marks.
+If you are including a letter as evidence, try to include the exact wording in the portfolio in the letter to minimise any ambiguity during scoring.

-• Attend relevant courses.
-Other time-efficient ways to score points for your portfolio include attending courses such as the Medset Train The Trainers course, which will count for a point within the ‘Education and Teaching’ domain of your portfolio.
+Attend relevant courses.
+Other time-efficient ways to score points for your portfolio include attending courses such as the Medset Medical Leadership and Management course or the Medset Train The Trainers course.
+Each course will count for a point within the ‘Education and Teaching’ domain of your portfolio.

 The Interview